prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 Using Alertmanager API Directly comes with drawbacks:

 * Teams have to build an automation to add silences in a centralized manner
-* There is no input validation, which can lead to an invalid silence configuration
+* There is no input validation in CI, which can lead to an invalid silence configuration
 * Teams need to manage expiration on their own
 * If a silence was deleted by accident, it will be permanent.